Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Current Position: Chicago city trustee, serving since 2019.

-Platform: Supports capping insulin costs as well as supporting the affordable care act.
-Support a federal tax on the wealthy.
-Support gun reform and safety.
+Platform: Supports capping insulin costs as well as supporting the Affordable Care Act.
+Supports a federal tax on the wealthy.
+Supports gun reform and safety.
 For more information go to Ervin’s campaign page.

 Occupation: Former President of Chicago’s Community Commission for Public Safety and Accountability.
 He is currently a commissioner.